01 Beginning Notes

 11. The singer

-The singer was Harvey Andrews, the venue was somewhere in Cambridge, the time roughly late autumn 1976.
-And he really did move me.
-It came at a good point in my nascent writing career.
+The singer was Harvey Andrews and he really did move me.
+It came at a good point in my humble writing career.
 I rarely went to concerts but I knew some of his songs so I went along.
 It wasn’t the songs themselves that made a great impression (though I would recommend them to anybody) but the idea that personal feelings could be turned into a universal language.
 That they could be articulated not by clever phrasing but by melody and rhythm.

 12. Tears come easily

-This was written for our youth club’s pantomime Cinderella (January 1978) and it speaks for itself.
+This was written for a show and it speaks for itself.
 I like the woman in love/girl in rags combination but it’s all rather humdrum.
 Don’t you think?